-We need a global effort to rethink malaria, that takes into account the perspectives of those at the front line.
-Progress in reducing malaria burden in the world has plateaued in the last few years, after fifteen years of progressive reductions which resulted in an overall 50% reduction in burden and in deaths.
-The ongoing COVID-19 pandemic has further threatened the bold ambition of the World Health Organization (WHO) Global Technical Strategy for Malaria 2016-2030.
+We need a global effort to rethink malaria that takes into account the perspectives of those at the front line.
+Progress in reducing the malaria burden in the world has plateaued in the last few years, after fifteen years of progressive reductions, which resulted in an overall 50% reduction in burden and deaths.
+The ongoing COVID-19 pandemic has further threatened the bold ambition of the World Health Organization (WHO) Global Technical Strategy for Malaria 2016–2030.

-COVID-19 has created new challenges for both human and financial resources and the delivery of essential malaria services.
-In short, it is time to take stock—what lessons have we learned from our earlier success that apply to our current context and where have our approaches fallen short?
-What are the most important next steps in addressing global malaria?
+COVID-19 has created new challenges for human and financial resources and for delivering essential malaria services.
+The recent stalling of global progress on malaria has been further compounded by COVID-19.
+How can countries safely maintain essential malaria services during the pandemic?
+What actions are needed now to secure a firm footing for future success in tackling malaria and other urgent health challenges?
+In short, 2020 marked an important time to take stock—what lessons have we learned from our earlier success that applies to our current context, and where have our approaches fallen short?
+What are the most critical next steps in addressing global malaria?

 This effort incorporates learnings from the growing body of evidence—including the Malaria Eradication Research Agenda (malERA) Refresh, World Malaria Report 2020, WHO Strategic Advisory Group on Malaria Eradication (SAGme), Lancet Commission on Malaria Eradication, etc.—to address the plateau to control and eradicate malaria in Africa.